justintv/Twitch-API/authentication.md

 <a name="password-credentials-grant"/>
 #### Password Credentials Grant Flow

 If you're building a native app that cannot use a web browser, the [Password Credentials Grant Flow][] might be appropriate.
-Due to the sensitive nature of user credentials, there are some extra rules and restrictions you have to follow, detailed on the [Password Credentials Grant Flow][] page.
+Due to the sensitive nature of user credentials, you must follow some additional rules and restrictions, detailed on the [Password Credentials Grant Flow][] page.

 [Password Credentials Grant Flow]: password-credentials.md